Fistula Foundation (Democratic Republic of Congo)

 With access to care in more places, women with fistula no longer wait for years to undergo surgery and are less likely to travel long distances to receive high-quality treatment.

-In 2023/24, the Eurofins Foundation is financially contributing to the Lomami Province Fistula Project in the Democratic Republic of Congo (DRC).
+In 2023/24, the Eurofins Foundation contributed to the Lomami Province Fistula Project in the Democratic Republic of Congo (DRC).

 This project contributes to the following United Nations' Sustainable Development Goal